YouTube is, no doubt, the biggest video-sharing service in the world.

 The oldest cat video on YouTube is dated back to 1894.
 It features two cats boxing.

-Every minute, over 100 hours of video is uploaded to YouTube.
+Every minute, over 100 hours of video are uploaded to YouTube.

 Every April Fool’s Day, YouTube plays a prank on its millions of users.

-The most popular topic that is searched for is, of course, music!
+The most popular topic that people search for is, of course, music!

-The total amount of videos uploaded in 2010 is the equivalent of 150,000+ full-length movies in theaters every week.
+The total number of videos uploaded in 2010 is equivalent to 150,000+ full-length movies in theaters every week.

-The first world leader to create a YouTube channel was the British Prime Minister, Tony Blair who made his account in 2007.
+The first world leader to create a YouTube channel was British Prime Minister Tony Blair, who made his account in 2007.

 Based on a 2013 study, 60% of the 1,000 most viewed YouTube videos are banned in Germany.